dojo/framework/docs/en/resources/supplemental.md

 ## Middleware

-The resource middleware is responsible for creating and initializing the resource store based for the template passed as a widget's `resource` property.
-The middleware exposes the complete API for working with the created resource's data.
+The `resource` middleware is the interface required to work with resource templates and "resource-aware" widgets.
+The middleware exposes the complete API for working with resource templates.

 > MyResourceAwareWidget.tsx